 At LFAS we develop partnerships with a range of organisations, in London and beyond; we hope to expose our artists to new and interesting ways of applying their art and furthering their career.

 We also hope that these projects invite more people to encounter the arts, in ways that are enriching and involving.

 Patrons & Sponsors

 The de Laszlo Foundation – set up to support research and training in keeping with the legacy of Philip de László.

 We are grateful to the Foundation for their ongoing endorsement of the school.
-Since 2014 the Foundation has supported our commited talented young artists to pursue their studies and training in figurative art through scholarships.
-These have not only provided critical financial assistance, they have also acted as a vote of confidence and done much to springboard these artists into the professional sphere.
-Recipients have gone on to win awards, host solo exhibitions and secure representation further afield.
+Since 2014 the Foundation has supported our committed talented young artists to pursue their studies and training in figurative art through scholarships.
+These have not only provided critical financial assistance, They have also acted as a vote of confidence and done much to springboard these artists into the professional sphere.
+Recipients have gone on to win awards, host solo exhibitions, and secure representation further afield.

 LFAS collaborated with the de Laszlo Foundation to produce a short film on the enduring legacy of Philip de László.